Max Dupain: Later years

-In the 1950s, the advent of the new consumerism meant that there was plenty of promotional photography for advertising and he attracted clients from magazines, advertising agencies and industrial firms.
-In between this he devoted time to pursue his love of architecture, and began architectural photography, which he continued most of his life.
+In the 1950s, the advent of the new consumerism meant plenty of promotional photography for advertising and he attracted clients from magazines, advertising agencies and industrial firms.
+He also pursued his love of architectural photography, which continued for most of his life.

-The State Library of New South Wales holds the most significant archive of Max Dupain's work.
-In June 2016 it was announced that the State Library now holds the entire photographic collection of Max Dupain (1911–1992).
-This now adds the Max Dupain Exhibition Archive of 28,000 negatives including the Sunbaker and Bondi, 1939, as well as lesser-known photographs such as his fantastic record of Penrith in Sydney's west in 1948.
+The State Library of New South Wales holds the most significant archive of Max Dupain's work; in June 2016 it announced that it holds Dupain's entire photographic collection, including the Max Dupain Exhibition Archive of 28,000 negatives including the Sunbaker and Bondi, 1939, as well as lesser-known photographs such as his record of Penrith in Sydney's west in 1948.
 These images join existing collections of Dupain's commercial and architectural photography, studio portraits, and his record of the Ballets Russes.

-Max Dupain's began using Linhof Technica 4x5 camera in 1959 and it quickly became his 'go to' camera for architectural photography until the 1980s, including his well known documentary photography of the Sydney Opera House and workers during its construction from 1959 to 1973.
+Dupain's began using a Linhof Technika 4x5 camera in 1959 and it became his 'go to' camera for architectural photography until the 1980s, including his documentary photography of the Sydney Opera House and workers during its construction from 1959 to 1973.
 This camera is now a part of Sydney Powerhouse Museum collection.

 Dupain continued working until his death in 1992.

 Personal life

-In 1939, after the outbreak of World War II, Dupain married Olive Cotton (also a photographer) but they divorced soon after.
-A decade later, Dupain married Diana Illingworth and subsequently they had a daughter Danina and a son Rex, who also became a photographer.
+In 1939, after the outbreak of World War II, Dupain married photographer Olive Cotton but they soon divorced.
+A decade later, Dupain married Diana Illingworth and they had a daughter Danina and a son Rex, who also became a photographer.